What Accidents Could Result in a Spinal Cord Injury in Reading?

 The Function of the Spinal Cord

 Considered the body’s information highway, the spinal cord is pivotal to your overall health and mobility.
 This cylindrical bundle of nerves facilitates the transmission of signals between the brain and the rest of your body, allowing you to move and feel sensations.
-It also plays a crucial role in controlling reflexes and maintaining bodily functions like breathing and temperature regulation.
+It also plays a primary role in controlling reflexes and maintaining bodily functions like breathing and temperature regulation.

 Anatomy of the Spinal Cord